riganti/dotvvm-docs/Pages/concepts/respond-to-user-actions/static-commands.md

 ### REST API methods

+You can directly call REST APIs endpoints using **static commands**.
 See [REST API bindings](rest-api-bindings/overview) for more information.

 ## See also